 Below this in the Notes section on the same page there may be a note explaining when reserved seats will be released.

 If the course has recitation sections, another possible problem is that there are seats open in some recitations, but not the one you chose.
 If you’re willing to make a different recitation choice in order to get into the class, look at which recitations are open and try swapping to one of them.
 If you see another open recitation that you’d be willing to take, but can’t change your request on ConnectCarolina without losing your place on the waitlist, contact Lori Harris for help (include your PID).

 If you’re on the waitlist, you’re welcome to come to the first day of the class (if the class is remote, see below).

 Otherwise, join the waitlist!
 But please note, ConnectCarolina will allow you to be enrolled in one section of a course and waitlist a different section, so please monitor your registration to make sure you are not enrolled in more than one section of the same thing.
 If you are enrolled and want to change sections, it’s best to set this up as a swap.

 If you are asking to get into a full section while there are still open sections, we’ll only consider granting such a request if you genuinely have a demonstrable conflict with another class.
 Also, such requests will not be considered at all until the term actually starts.

-Exceptions to that rule: Chinese above 408 or 414, and Japanese above 306.
+Exceptions to that rule: Chinese above 408 or 313, and Japanese above 306.
 At these levels, we’ll accommodate everyone we possibly can, and there’s usually room for all, but if demand exceeds supply, our majors will have priority.
 These courses will have most seats reserved for majors in the first wave, so if you are not majoring in Chinese or Japanese but want to take an advanced language course, you’re likely to get a chance during the second wave.